h2oai/h2o-droplets/h2o-pojo-on-spark-droplet/README.md

 This is a simple example project to start with H<sub>2</sub>O Pojo.

-Recommendation: If you plan to use H2O POJO/MOJO in Spark environment, we sugget to have a look at Sparkling Water project.
+Recommendation: If you plan to use H2O POJO/MOJO in Spark environment, we suggest to have a look at Sparkling Water project.

 ## Dependencies
-  - Spark 2.4
+  - Spark 3.0

 For more details see [build.gradle](build.gradle).